 ILAC delegates authority to its Recognised Regional Cooperation Bodies for the evaluation, surveillance, re-evaluation and associated decision making relating to the signatory status of the accreditation bodies that are ILAC Full Members (ILAC MRA signatories).
 Accreditation bodies that cannot be affiliated with a Recognised Regional Cooperation Body may apply directly to ILAC for evaluation and recognition.

 In order to maintain the value and meaning of the ILAC MRA, the signatories agree to notify each other about any significant changes in the status or operation of the accreditation body.
 Issues of significance include changes in name or legal/corporate status; new agreements negotiated with other accreditation bodies or the revision, suspension or termination of any such agreements; changes in key senior staff or the organisational structure; or significant changes in the operations of the body.
 Each signatory to the ILAC MRA must also designate a liaison officer to afford a consistent channel of communication between the accreditation bodies.

-ILAC MRA 2016 Annual Report provides information on the activities carried out as part of the peer evaluation process in 2016 to ensure that regulators and consumers of laboratory and inspection data are able to maintain confidence in the results produced under the ILAC MRA.
+The ILAC MRA Annual Report provides information on the activities carried out as part of the peer evaluation process each year to ensure that regulators and consumers of laboratory and inspection data are able to maintain confidence in the results produced under the ILAC MRA.

 |The ILAC Mutual Recognition Arrangement||The route to signing the IAF or ILAC Arrangements|